bunsenstraat/remix-workshops-cleanup/ERC721Auction/auction-start-bid/acutionContractStartBid.md

 In this contract tutorial, we will learn how to create an ERC721 (NFT) auction contract.
-We recommend to you, to do the Learneth NFT course before starting this tutorial.
+We recommend to you, to do the Learneth "Solidity NFT Course" before starting this tutorial.

 In this section, we will create a function to start the auction and a function to bid on the NFT.